-For more information about running slide shows, see the chapter "Showing a presentation" (beginning on page 227).
+For more information about running slide shows, see the chapter Showing a presentation.

 Finished!

 Our Presentations Tour ends here.
 You now know many of the program's basic functions and you should take some time at this point to investigate them further.